©2020 William A. Lasher

 Captain Galloway summoned Jacob MacDougall, a Scottish ship builder to asses the damage.
 The MacDougall Shipyard mostly worked on clipper ships, but the technology behind the craft was similar in many ways to the building of airships.

 MacDougall’s shipwrights had done work for the MEF in the past.
-Before Captain Galloway had taken command of the Constantina, he was skipper of the Champion Of The Skies, the first airship to be outfitted with sailing apparatus.
-The work had been accomplished by the MacDougall Shipyard – they had also installed masts on the Marco Polo, the Champion’s sister ship.
+The Constantina was the first airship in history to be outfitted with sailing apparatus, and the work had been accomplished by the MacDougall Shipyard.

 “Oi, they did some damage alright, some of it structural, but it’s not excessive.”
 MacDougall was inspecting the cannonball hole with Galloway and Kurniawan.
 A tall man with a full beard, he wore an olive highlander’s bonnet.